Infant Mental Health Advocacy Award Conference

 United Way Houston | 50 Waugh Dr. Houston, TX

-We are pleased to announce First3Years’ 2018 IMH Advocacy Awards Conference taking place in Houston on September 21st.
-We are honored to have Dr. Joshua Sparrow present this year’s awards.
+Join us for First3Years’ 2018 IMH Advocacy Award Conference taking place in Houston on September 21st.
+We are honored to have Dr. Joshua Sparrow present this year’s award.

 First3Years Members: $90 | Non-Members: $130 | First3Years Membership + Registration Bundle $140